Windows Container Version Compatibility

 Matching versions using Docker Swarm

-Today, Docker Swarm does not have a built-in way to match the version of Windows that a container uses to a host matching the same version.
-If the service is updated to use a newer container, it will run successfully.
+Docker Swarm doesn't currently have a built-in way to match the version of Windows that a container uses to a host with the same version.
+If you update the service to use a newer container, it will run successfully.

-If you need to run multiple versions of Windows for some time, then there are two approaches that can be used.
-Configure the Windows hosts to always use Hyper-V isolation, or use label constraints.
+If you need to run multiple versions of Windows for a long period of time, there are two approaches you can take: either configure the Windows hosts to always use Hyper-V isolation or use label constraints.

 Finding a service that won't start